KRMisha/Makefile/README.md

 #### Building using Clang instead of GCC

 By default, all builds use GCC.
 To use another compiler, override the `CXX` variable when invoking `make`.
+For example, to use Clang:

 ```sh
 make CXX=clang++